SOVLOOKUP/sovlookup/AWESOME-STARS.md

 - [shuttle-hq/shuttle](https://github.com/shuttle-hq/shuttle) - Build & ship backends without writing any infrastructure files.
 - [lunatic-solutions/lunatic](https://github.com/lunatic-solutions/lunatic) - Lunatic is an Erlang-inspired runtime for WebAssembly
 - [emoon/dynamic_reload](https://github.com/emoon/dynamic_reload) - Dynamic reloading of shared libraries
-- [risingwavelabs/risingwave](https://github.com/risingwavelabs/risingwave) - The streaming database: redefining stream processing 🌊.
-PostgreSQL-compatible, highly performant, scalable, elastic, and reliable ☁️.
+- [risingwavelabs/risingwave](https://github.com/risingwavelabs/risingwave) - The distributed streaming database.
+Engineered to offer the simplest and most cost-efficient way for stream processing and management.
 - [pemistahl/lingua-rs](https://github.com/pemistahl/lingua-rs) - The most accurate natural language detection library for Rust, suitable for short text and mixed-language text
 - [Zaplib/zaplib](https://github.com/Zaplib/zaplib) - ⚡ Zaplib is an open-source library for speeding up web applications using Rust and WebAssembly.
 - [kognise/arpchat](https://github.com/kognise/arpchat) - Answering the question nobody asked: what if you wanted to text your friends using only ARP?